MindLog™—A curve for every child

 • Students in programs that do the best job supporting robust learning are more likely to continue developing well into adulthood [9].

-• led us to the mighty micro-VCoL;
+• first led us to the mighty micro-VCoL;

 • made it possible to create the world’s first developmental dictionary and electronic developmental scoring system [15];

-• provided us with an increasingly sophisticated understanding of the shape of development;
+• provided us with an increasingly sophisticated understanding of the shape of development; and

 We’re confident that there is more to come.